FAO: Azerbaijan to achieve significant results within agri-food project

-Azerbaijan will achieve significant results in 2020 by implementing the project “Development of sustainable and inclusive local agri-food systems in the North-Western region of Azerbaijan”, funded by EU, Head of the FAO Partnership and Liaison Office in Azerbaijan Melek Chakmak told local media.
+Azerbaijan will achieve significant results in 2020 by implementing the project "Development of sustainable and inclusive local agri-food systems in the North-Western region of Azerbaijan", funded by EU, Head of the FAO Partnership and Liaison Office in Azerbaijan Melek Chakmak told Trend.

 "The goal of the project is the development of effective and inclusive agri-food systems that support smaller-scale agriculture and contribute to poverty reduction in Azerbaijan’s North-West region.
 The project is also aimed at strengthening the business environment for inclusive and effective development of agriculture and food systems with the support of community agricultural consulting services in the region," Chakmak noted.